aortegablasi96/andreu-ortega-blasi-portfolio/README.md

-# Izuchukwu Obi — Personal AI Assistant
+# Andreu Ortega Blasi — Personal AI Assistant

 An enhanced AI assistant for your personal website with RAG, SQL knowledge base, evaluator pattern, and agentic tool use.